-Catering for primary and intermediate school (years 0-8), Hingaia Peninsula Primary is New Zealand's first 5 Green Star rated school, boasting one of the most up to date ICT technology setups in public education, including Apple with Ruckus wi-fi.
+The Hingaia Peninsula Primary school provides Karaka residents with a state of the art state-run school catering for primary and intermediate school years (0-8).
+Opened in 2013, this education facility currently has a roll of 225 with a capacity for 540 children.
+It is New Zealand's first 5 Green Star rated school, boasting one of the most up to date ICT technology setups in public education, including Apple with Ruckus wi-fi.

 Papakura Town Centre is serviced by Stagecoach Auckland (Route 47F) from Auckland City to Papakura and Red Hill.
 Intercity also picks up and drops off opposite Papakura’s Countdown supermarket, taking 45 minutes into Auckland Central.

-For domestic and overseas air travelers, Karaka Lakes is only a 25-minute drive south-west from the Auckland International and Domestic Airports.
+For domestic and overseas air travelers, Karaka is only a 25-minute drive south-west from the Auckland International and Domestic Airports.

-Karaka Sports Club has 42 acres of grounds, sport fields, and clubrooms, and is the exciting hub of the Karaka Lakes community.
+Karaka Sports Club has 42 acres of grounds, sport fields, and clubrooms, and is the exciting hub of the community.
 Located on Blackridge Road, the club offers a wide range of sporting activities, including rugby, netball, cricket, touch rugby, and tennis, including business house tennis.
 The licensed clubrooms cater for private functions, and the complex is available for special celebrations by arrangement.